WebberZone/better-search/readme.txt

 * Features:
 	* New option to disable aggressive searching when no results are found

+* Enhancements:
+	* HTML markup for the search results page when seamless mode is OFF has been rewritten with several new classes.
+[View example markup](https://gist.github.com/ajaydsouza/5f88766b9ea6cad3b032533383733813)

 * Bug fixes:
 	* WHERE clause will be the same with Seamless mode ON or OFF
 	* The plugin will only force BOOLEAN mode if no results are found and this wasn't already enabled